Advanced-Vision-and-Learning-Lab/HLTDNN/Datasets/README.md

     │   └── ...
     └── ...
 ```

-4. After downloading each class, please run [`Get_preprocessed_data.py`](Get_preprocessed_data.py) to generate the segments.
-5. The dataset structure after segmentation is shown in the figure below, along with the number of segments in each class.
+4. The dataset structure after segmentation is shown in the figure below, along with the number of segments in each class.

 [Note: The number of files for Cargo, Passengership, Tanker, and Tug is 109,191, 240, and 69, respectively after downloading from Google Drive.]
 ![Paper Figures](https://github.com/Peeples-Lab/HLTDNN/blob/master/Figures/Dataset.png)